 - Bath rest – A bath rest differs from bathtubs in such a way that bath rests are only reclined surfaces for your baby to lay down on during bath time.
 It should be inside a sink, bathtub or bathroom.

 - Books – Books are beneficial for your baby’s growing mind.
 Babies can start with black and white pattern books, transitioning to colored patterns, then to colored drawings, then to colored drawings with words and letters.

 - Booties – Babies’ feet get cold easily.
 Booties differ from socks in a way that they are usually knit and/or loose, while socks are form fitting.

 - Bottlebrush – A bottle brush is a cleaning tool for baby bottles.
 It usually comes with the nipple cleaner.

 - Bottle rack – A bottle rack is a cleaning accessory for placing your bottles in after cleaning.
 It is a drying tool as well as storage.

 - Bouncer seat – A bouncer seat is a baby equipment used as a safe place for your baby to lie down.
 It usually comes with mobiles, music and vibrating effect.
 Some have rocking motions operated by batteries.
-You might want to take a look at this popular bouncer.
+You might want to take a look at one of the best baby bouncer seats.

 - Breast pump – Breast pump is technically a baby item because they are used by moms who plan on going back to work, to provide milk for their babies.
 These breast pumps get milk out of mom’s breast to be stored for future consumption.